 Hodgkin Lymphoma

-Hodgkin lymphoma in adults is a disease in which cancer cells form in the lymph system, part of the body’s immune system.
-Because lymph tissue is found throughout the body, Hodgkin lymphoma can begin in almost any part of the body and spread to almost any tissue or organ in the body.
+Hodgkin lymphoma is a disease in which cancer cells form in the lymph system, part of the body’s immune system.
+Because lymph tissue is found throughout the body, Hodgkin lymphoma can begin in almost any part of the body, but it most commonly forms in the lymph nodes above the diaphragm and the area between the lungs known as the mediastinum.
+Hodgkin lymphoma can also spread within the lymph system and to other parts of the body.

 Lymphomas are divided into two general types: Hodgkin lymphoma and non-Hodgkin lymphoma.